claudiosanches/woocommerce-google-merchant-center-feed/readme.txt

 == Description ==

 This plugin is able to generate a feed to be integrated with the [Google Merchant Center](http://www.google.com/merchants/).
-Thus you need to have an account in Google Merchant Center to use this plguin.
+Thus you need to have an account in Google Merchant Center to use this plugin.

 Installing it is to create a page with your feed address like this: